Australian Broker Call *Extra* Edition - Mar 24, 2023 - FNArena

 The number next to the symbol represents the number of brokers covering it for this report -(if more than 1)

-ACL BML BXB CXL HLS PAN PDI RMS RRL STA TBN WES
+A4N ACL APE BML BXB COD CXL ERD GTK HLS HSN IFM LRS MCR (2) PAN PDI RMS RRL SHV (2) SIG STA STN TBN (2) WES

 ACL AUSTRALIAN CLINICAL LABS LIMITED